Dark Phoenix (film): Music

-Hans Zimmer was reported to compose music for the film in January 2018, despite his statement in March 2016, saying that he had officially retired from the "superhero business", following his experience working on Batman v Superman: Dawn of Justice.
+Hans Zimmer was reported to compose music for the film in January 2018, despite his statement in March 2016, saying that he had officially retired from the "superhero business", following his experience working on Batman v Superman: Dawn of Justice (2016).
 In another interview that September, Zimmer justified his statement on his conversations with Ron Howard, who convinced him not keep to a "blanket" view and avoid an entire genre, instead focusing on waiting for the right story.
 Impressed by Kinberg's narration and vision, Zimmer agreed to join the production, and wrote new themes for X-Men, Magneto, and the Phoenix, and omitted previously established themes written by John Ottman.
 The score album was released by Fox Music on June 7, 2019, alongside the film.

-The soundtrack, initially received a mixed critical response.
-A second album, entitled Xperiments from Dark Phoenix, featuring previously unreleased music written for the film was announced in late-July, after the material (consisiting a two-disc set, with the additional score in the second disc), was remained unreleased and fan-led petitions to release the score was made.
+The soundtrack initially received a mixed critical response.
+A second album, entitled Xperiments from Dark Phoenix, featuring previously unreleased music written for the film, was announced in late July, after the material (consisting of a two-disc set, with the additional score in the second disc), was remained unreleased and fan-led petitions to release the score was made.
 Fox Music and Zimmer's studio company Remote Control Productions released the album on August 5, 2019, which received a fairly positive response.